alexanderturinske/CsvToFixedWidth/README.md

 ### CSV Row format
 Given n is an integer greater than zero
-- Row 4n: header for data, not used
+- Row 4n: header for data
+ - placeholder row
+ - required
 - Row 4n + 1: width of the column
  - required
 - Row 4n + 2: padding side for the column
- - pl = padding left (default)
+ - pl = padding left
  - pr = padding right
+ - required
 - Row 4n + 2: filler
  - if your data doesn't take up the whole row, this character will be used as a filler
  - default: single space